-Carriers will continue to focus on providing data and voice services that are high quality, reliable, and affordable with 4G LTE technology expected to drive the industry pace and growth.
-The major challenge will be doing this in a market where there is increasing usage, declining rates, and scarce spectrum.
+India being the world's second-largest telecommunications market and has registered strong growth in the past decade and half.
+The Indian mobile economy is growing rapidly contributing substantially to India's Gross Domestic Product (GDP).
+Industry firmly believes that a robust telecommunications infrastructure is a precursor to a country's economic progress.
+Hence, establishing a strong wireless technology ecosystem will become the enabler to government's vision of Digital India and Smart Cities.
+The Digital India vision envisages transforming India into a knowledge economy, which requires new infrastructure development to enable pan-India connectivity.
+Carriers will continue to focus on providing data and voice services that are high guality, reliable, and affordable with 4G LTE technology expected to drive the industry pace and growth.
+The sector is already witnessing major consolidation where there is increasing usage, declining rates, and scarce spectrum.
 Carriers will consider other network strategies to better manage coverage, quality, and capacity with further densification of cell sites including small cells which would represent a viable strategy for many carriers, as do other network efficiency trends such as Software Defined Networking and Network Function Virtualization which should allow them to manage their networks more efficiently and effectively.
-However, your Company needs to be cautious and needs to plan its activities based on the expansion plans of the telecom operators.
+However, your Company needs to be cautious and needs to plan its activities based on the expansion plans of the operators.